 The Cloisters at Glasgow University (The Undercroft) connects the East and West Quadrangles with the doorway leading to the Hunterian Museum and Bute Hall where graduation ceremonies take place each summer.

 The Hidden Lane is a great community where you will be able to discover and buy lots of goodies from independent businesses.
-Enjoy a spot of afternoon tea at Hidden Lane Tearoom and browse arts and crafts in the bright coloured studios – a great bonus for a eye-catching photo backdrop!
+Enjoy a spot of afternoon tea at The Hidden Lane Tearoom and browse arts and crafts in the bright coloured studios – a great bonus for an eye-catching photo backdrop!

 Glasgow Cathedral is a magnificent feat of architecture.
 It’s the only medieval building on the Scottish mainland to survive the Reformation of 1560 intact.
 Visitors can marvel at its beautiful stained-glass window panels.